How much does it cost to attend the Religious

 You may register online or by mail.
 If you

-register online, you may pay utilizing a credit card or check (ACH
+register online, you may pay by credit card or check (ACH

 Be sure to provide an email address to receive your registration